Most likely, one of these will work

 Try connecting to your iPhone’s hotspot and see if it works this time.

 Sometimes, software-induced bugs can result in connectivity-related disruptions.
 So make sure both your iPhone and Mac are running the latest version of their respective operating systems.

 You can also try tethering your phone’s internet to your Mac using alternative connection methods: Bluetooth and USB.
 The latter is much more reliable.
 Follow the steps below to share your iPhone’s internet via USB.

-Plug your iPhone to the Mac using a USB cable.
+Plug your iPhone into the Mac using a USB cable.
 Make sure you click Trust when prompted to grant the Mac access to your files and settings.
 Enable Personal Hotspot on your iPhone and you should be able to access the internet.
 Easy peasy.

 To confirm the USB tethering status, go to System Preferences > Network and you should see your iPhone marked as Connected.